-The Bank is a full service commercial bank formed in 1856, which provides a broad range of financial products to individuals, corporations and municipalities throughout the central and upstate New York, northeastern Pennsylvania, western Massachusetts, southern New Hampshire, Vermont, the southern coastal Maine area and now entering central Connecticut.
+The Bank, a full service commercial bank formed in 1856, provides a broad range of financial products to individuals, corporations and municipalities throughout central and upstate New York, northeastern Pennsylvania, New Hampshire, Massachusetts, Vermont, Maine and Connecticut.

 Through its network of branch locations, the Bank offers a wide range of products and services tailored to individuals, businesses and municipalities.
 Deposit products offered by the Bank include demand deposit accounts, savings accounts, negotiable order of withdrawal ("NOW") accounts, money market deposit accounts ("MMDA") and certificate of deposit ("CD") accounts.
 The Bank offers various types of each deposit account to accommodate the needs of its customers with varying rates, terms and features.
 Loan products offered by the Bank include indirect and direct consumer loans, home equity loans, mortgages, business banking loans and commercial loans, with varying rates, terms and features to accommodate the needs of its customers.
 The Bank also offers various other products and services through its branch network such as trust and investment services and financial planning and life insurance services.
 In addition to its branch network, the Bank also offers access to certain products and services electronically through 24-hour online, mobile and telephone channels that enable customers to check balances, make deposits, transfer funds, pay bills, access statements, apply for loans and access various other products and services.